adr/vscode-adr-manager/README.md

 <i>Note</i>: Only Markdown files in the ADR directory that follow the naming format of MADR (NNNN-lowercase-title.md, in (lower) kebab-case and N corresponds to a number between 0-9) are listed in this webview.

+* `Add New ADR`: Opens the webview panel where the user can add a new MADR using the template provided by the extension.
+The extension chooses the basic or the professional MADR template according to the user's preferences configured in the user/workspace settings.
+(Currently, only basic mode has been implemented.)

 * `Initialize ADR Directory`: Upon running this command, the extension will generate the ADR directory specified in the settings (default: "docs/decisions").
 In addition, the files "0000-use-markdown-architectural-decision-records.md", "adr-template.md" and "README.md" are created inside the ADR directory as boilerplate. <br/>
 If the ADR directory already exists in the workspace folder, the extension will ask the user if he wants to generate the boilerplate files or not.<br/>
 If the user has opened multiple folders in the same workspace, the extension will ask the user for a specific folder in which the ADR directory should be initialized.

+* `Change ADR Directory`: Upon executing this command, the extension will ask the user to enter a new directory in which the extension will search for potential MADR files.
+Alternatively, this can be configured in the user/workspace settings.